rgeraldes24/solc/docs/path-resolution.rst

 This lets you import from these libraries in a uniform way, no matter where they are located in the filesystem relative to your project.
-For example, if you use npm to install packages and your contract imports ``@openzeppelin/contracts/utils/Strings.sol``, you can use these options to tell the compiler that the library can be found in one of the npm package directories:
+For example, if you use npm to install packages and your contract imports ``@openzeppelin/contracts/utils/Strings.hyp``, you can use these options to tell the compiler that the library can be found in one of the npm package directories:

 .. code-block:: bash

-    solc contract.sol \
+    solc contract.hyp \
         --base-path . \
         --include-path node_modules/ \
         --include-path /usr/local/lib/node_modules/